What Are Time-of-Use Rates?

 Unitil has historically offered a one-size-fits-all electricity rate, billed by kilowatt hour (kWh).
 However, recently introduced Time-of-Use (TOU) rates give customers the power to realize significant savings by shifting tasks that require electricity to off-peak hours when costs are the lowest.
 In other words, the cost per kilowatt hour will vary depending on when the electricity is used.

-Time-of-use rates were introduced to Unitil’s New Hampshire electric customers in July of 2022.
-A Whole House TOU rate is available to residential customers, while an Electric Vehicle (EV) TOU rate is available to residential and commercial electric vehicle owners in the state.
+Time of Use (TOU) rates were introduced to Unitil’s New Hampshire electric customers in July of 2022 and Massachusetts electric customers in April 2023.
+A Whole House TOU rate is available to NH residential customers, while an Electric Vehicle (EV) TOU rate is available to NH and MA residential as well as NH commercial customers.

 As of October 2022 - time-of-use rates are broken up into three pricing tiers: mid-peak, on-peak, and off-peak.
 Mid-peak hours are Monday through Friday, from 6 a.m. to 3 p.m.; pricing for mid-peak hours is approximately the same as the standard rate.
 On-peak hours are Monday through Friday from 3 p.m. to 8 p.m.; pricing for on-peak hours is about three times the standard rate.
 Off-peak hours are weekdays between 8 p.m. and 6 a.m., plus all weekend and holiday hours; pricing for off-peak hours is approximately 30% less than the standard rate.
 These times and rates are subject to change.
 The current times and rates can be found at unitil.com/rates.